josh-argyle/magicmirror/pages/docs/configuration.md

 ## Default Modules

 The default modules of MagicMirror² are located in the folder `~/magicmirror/mounts/modules`.
 These modules are maintained in the MagicMirror² project and not - as other modules - in own git repositories.
 So if they are mounted the first time outside the container this version remains on the host and would never updated again.
-To prevent this, the docker container overrides the `default` modules folder with the versions from inside the container.
+To prevent this, the container overrides the `default` modules folder with the versions from inside the container.

 If someone does not agree with this procedure he can avoid the copy process by setting the environment variable `MM_OVERRIDE_DEFAULT_MODULES` to `false` in the `.env` file:
 ```bash